Award at a Glance

 - First-authored abstract of unpublished work to any appropriate NCAR topic at the American Physiology Summit;

 - NCAR Biosketch (use only the NCAR biosketch form provided here) written by the applicant that includes a one-page personal statement summarizing the applicants research contributions, a complete list of publications and abstracts (listed separately), and any grants, fellowships and awards;

 - Two letters of recommendation including one from the applicant's advisor.

 - Documentation of date of candidacy exam or degree.

 - Award criteria will be based on current work reflected in the abstract, overall contributions to the field based upon the biosketch and the letters of recommendation.
-The awardee will be expected to present their abstract at the NCAR Awards Featured Topic oral and poster sessions at the Experimental Biology meeting to receive the cash prize and to be recognized at the NCAR Reception and Business Meeting.
+The awardee will be expected to present their abstract at the NCAR Awards Featured Topic oral and poster sessions at the American Physiology Summit to receive the cash prize and to be recognized at the NCAR Reception and Business Meeting.
 While there is no limit to the number of times an individual can apply for this award, the winner is eligible to win this award once only.